-Each year CVI serves over 500 individuals giving them the self confidence to overcome the obstacles vision loss presents.
+Each year the Conklin Davis Center serves over 500 individuals giving them the self confidence to overcome the obstacles vision loss presents.
 Our students learn to use computers, seniors gain independence by learning how to take buses, teenagers prepare for college or gain skills to seek jobs in the community.
 Children are learning the skills necessary to succeed in school.

 The skills we teach are often practical such as cooking, maintaining a home, learning to read newspapers or mail and traveling outside of the home.
 But even more important is the ability to have a positive outlook on life.
 Isolation leads to depression and giving people with vision loss emotional support helps them to tap into their own inner resources and realize their potential.
 Helping our students to believe in themselves in order to overcome the obstacles of blindness is an essential component of our program.